Other names: William and Thomas Wills, W.J. & T. Wills

 Function: Modeller, sculptor

-History or description: William John (born c.1826 in Islington, London) and Thomas Wills (born c.1835 in St. Pancras, London) were the brothers forming the Wills Brothers firm of modellers and sculptors.
+History or description: William John (born c.1826 in Islington, London) and Thomas Wills (born c.1835 and died c.1896 in St. Pancras, London) were the brothers forming the Wills Brothers firm of modellers and sculptors.

 From about 1857 William John and Thomas worked together and exhibited jointly at the Royal Academy until 1884.
 The success of their business was based on designing and modelling drinking fountains, many for the Metropolitan Free Drinking Fountain Association, and an association with the Coalbrookdale Company, iron manufacturers.
 Some of their fountains were modelled under the artistic supervision of the sculptors John Bell and William Theed (Ward-Jackson (2003) pp. 484-5).